SEAP Southeast Asia Pilot-1

 KOH HONG NORTH.
 8°4.896N, 98°40.707E

-This bay has good holding in 15-20 metres with some National Parks moorings also available.
+This bay at Koh Hong North has good holding in 15-20 metres with some National Parks moorings also available.
 In the southwest monsoon season an uncomfortable ground swell sometimes curves around the eastern headland.
-Koh Hong is so named because of its large internal lagoon (hong), accessible by dinghy and speedboats across a shallow reef on tides above 2 metres.
+Koh Hong gets its name because of its large internal lagoon (hong).
+It is accessible by dinghy and speedboats across a shallow reef on tides above 2 metres.

-This large ‘hong’ has a small entrance between limestone walls which sometimes has gill nets strung across its width on the ebb tide.
-The hong, about 200 metres across, is the biggest in the area, and the sheer cliffs on all sides make a picturesque backdrop for photography.
+This large ‘hong’ has a small entrance between limestone walls.
+Sometimes gill nets are strung across its width on the ebb tide.
+The hong, about 200 metres across, is the biggest in the area.
+The sheer cliffs on all sides make a picturesque backdrop for photography.
 You can swim inside at high tide.

-East of the entrance to the hong is a superb silica sand beach nestled between two small cliffs.
+East of the entrance to the hong a superb silica sand beach nestles between two small cliffs.
 At the far eastern end of the beach and behind the undergrowth is a small entrance into a deep amphitheatre limestone cave complete with bats, stalagmites and stalactites.
 Bring a flashlight.

 Click to view Thailand photo gallery.

-The entrance to the 'hong' at Koh Hong, Krabi
+The entrance to the 'hong' at Koh Hong North

 • D